 Viola Fang (方妍心) will be Yang Gui Fei (楊貴妃).

 And last but not least, Tang Rui Hong (唐瑞宏) will be Da Ji (妲己).

 Aside from that, I have no idea who the male cast will be.
 I meant there were pictures of them in the blessing ceremony, but not sure who will play whom.
-I’m not even sure if Eric will somehow be part of the cast as well or just be producer.
-Aside from some random pictures here and there from the cast, there are no other official information after the news of the production starting.
+I’m not even sure if Eric will somehow be part of the cast as well or just be the producer.
+Aside from some random pictures here and there from the cast, there is no other official information after the news of the production starts.